Daily Current Affairs Quiz

 India non-fossil capacity had already crossed 52.57% of installed capacity by February 2026.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Exam tip: distinguish Panchamrit (COP26 political pledge) from NDC (formal UNFCCC submission) from Long-Term Low-Carbon Development Strategy (LT-LEDS, submitted November 2022 at COP27).
-UPSC Prelims 2023 tested Panchamrit targets.
+| 📌 Exam Tip | distinguish Panchamrit (COP26 political pledge) from NDC (formal UNFCCC submission) from Long-Term Low-Carbon Development Strategy (LT-LEDS, submitted November 2022 at COP27).
+UPSC Prelims 2023 tested Panchamrit targets. |

 Question 5 of 30